 No Download Slots versus Downloadable Slots

-There are multiple ways to segregate online slots, but one of the easiest is to drop them into one of 2 buckets:
+There are multiple ways to segregate online slots at casinos, but one of the easiest is to drop them into one of 2 buckets:

 - No download slots